z-katas/sysops-squad/README.md

 - Report service need not have a database of its own yet.
 All the information needed for this service to function exists in the monolith.
 - Deploy and test the change in dev environment.
 - Once the changes are stable, deploy the change to production.
+- If the migration goes as expected, remove the code from **ss.report** namespace in the monolith.

 ### Step 11
 Move the foreign key relationships on the customer tables from database layer to code layer.
 Currently,